Exploding pagers

 19.09.2024 22:00

 Beep, beep, boom!
 How is it possible to explode thousands of pagers at the same time?
 And to plunge a terrorist organization into absolute chaos within a few seconds?
-Israel has apparently succeeded in setting up a Trojan horse of front companies over the years.
+Israel has apparently succeeded in building a Trojan horse of front companies over the years.

 The plan has been in the works for years, and in Israeli security circles the radio receivers were only referred to as "buttons".
 Now the decision has been made to press them.
 Apparently also for reasons of time.
 According to media reports, some Hezbollah members were on the trail of the elaborate plan.
 The Shiite militia seems to have fallen for a Trojan horse.